ipfs/ipfs-blog/src/_blog/2023-brave-infobar.md

 Brave’s IPFS Infobar is a small but mighty new feature that we are excited to see in the wild!

-In addition to the Infobar, there are more tools currently being developed for [Brave](https://brave.com/) by others such as David Justice that are worth noting.
-We are prototyping a suite of tools for publishing to IPFS in Brave.
+In addition to the Infobar, there are more tools currently being developed for [Brave](https://brave.com/) by others such as [David Justice](https://github.com/JusticeEngineering) that are worth noting.
 Some of the prototypes include: Markdown/Wysiwyg webpage creator, Link In Bio/Link List site creator, and the ability to password protect webpages with many more ideas in the works.

 [https://github.com/JusticeEngineering/markdown-publish](https://github.com/JusticeEngineering/markdown-publish)